Kouchiumi Station: Layout

 The station, which is not staffed, consists of a side platform serving a single track on a sidehill cutting grade.
 There is no station building, only a shelter on the platform for waiting passengers.
 From the access road, a flight of steps leads up to the platform.
 There is no station forecourt and no parking available for cars but a designated parking area for bicycles is provided near the steps.

-Adjacent stations

 History

 The private Miyazaki Light Railway (宮崎軽便鉄道) (later renamed the Miyazaki Railway) opened a line on 31 October 1913 between Minami-Miyazaki and Uchiumi (a station of the same name but at a different location from this present one).
 The line and its stations closed when the Miyazaki Railway ceased operations on 1 July 1962.
 Subsequently, Japanese National Railways (JNR) extended its then Shibushi Line north from Kitagō towards Minami-Miyazaki using largely the same route.
 The linkup, which included the reopening of several previously closed stations, was completed on 8 May 1963, and inc whereupon the route was renamed the Nichinan Line.
 Kouchiumi was one of several new intermediate stations which were opened on the same day.
+The platform was lengthened by 20 meters in 1978, giving it an effective length of 90 meters.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR Kyushu.